oh-lang/oh/wishlist.md

 Note the declaration operator (`.;:`) goes on the left when calling a function with an existing variable, and on the right when declaring a variable or argument.
 I.e., `;x` expands to `x; x`, while `x;` expands to `x; x_`.
+TODO: i'm forgetting to do this and don't always like it.  can we make due without it and always put declarers on the right?  i like the consistency though.

 Class methods technically take an argument for `m` everywhere, which is somewhat equivalent to `this` in C++ or JavaScript or `self` in python, but instead of